jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //
 // CP formalism
 ===== Cremer-Pople (CP)
-Since the CP formalism is generalised to any $n$-membered ring, an extra coordinate is added to the set to formalise a _3-tuple_ ($q_2, phi_2, q_3$) for six-membered rings.
+Since the CP formalism is generalised to any $n$-membered ring ($n$ ≥ 4), an extra coordinate is added to the set to formalise a _3-tuple_ ($q_2, phi_2, q_3$) for six-membered rings.
 As a sidenote, the relation for the amount of coordinates for a given ring system is $N-3$ in the CP domain.
-This means that for a seven-membered ring system, we append an additional coordinate to the _3-tuple_; each increment in $N$ atoms increments the amount of coordinates needed to describe the out-of-plane displacement uniquely.\
+This means that for a seven-membered ring system, we append an additional coordinate to the _3-tuple_; each increment in $N$ atoms increments the amount of coordinates needed to describe the out-of-plane displacement uniquely.

 For _even_-membered ring systems, @eq-odd-membered applies up to $m = N/2$.
 $
 q_m = sqrt(frac(1,N)) sum^(N-1)_(j=0) z_j (-1)^j #h(2em) arrow.r #h(2em) q_3 = sqrt(frac(1,6)) sum^5_(j=0) z_j (-1)^j